StrangerealIntel/CyberThreatIntel/Pakistan/APT/Transparent Tribe/22-01-20/analysis.md

 End Sub
 ```

-<h6>The .NET implant begin to load the recon actions, push a timer for sleep the process and try to join the C2. </h6>
+<h6>The .NET implant begins to load the recon actions, push a timer for sleep the process and try to join the C2. </h6>

 ```csharp
 public void ulhtagniasdo_start()